Alternative guide

 • The project involves many page types and a technical team will inspect the crawl in detail.

-• The priority is deep site analysis rather than a self-serve lead-path report.
+• The priority is deep site analysis rather than a customer path repair report.

 • SiteLeak is intentionally smaller than a desktop crawler.